buschmais/maexo/samples/assembly.basic/src/main/resources/readme.txt

       slf4j-jdk14-${org.slf4j.version}.jar
       jcl-over-slf4j-${org.slf4j.version}.jar

-The container may be started using equinox.cmd or equinox.sh.
-Now a management console can be
+The container may be started using one of the provided scripts depending on the OSGi container to use (Eclipse Equinox or Apache Felix) and your operating system:
-connected:
+  * equinox.cmd or equinox.sh
+  * felix.cmd or felix.sh

+Now a management console can be connected:

   * JDK 6.0 comes with VisualVM which can be found in the directory bin/ of the local Java installation (e.g. C:\Program Files\Java\Jdk1.6.0_12\bin).
 Alternatively it is available from